SEO As An Investment With Long-Term Benefits

 While most businesses understand the importance of investing, many fail to diversify their investments, for example, spending only on research and product development.

-And while many “old school” companies are open to the concept of digital marketing, many smaller companies still struggle to grasp the benefits of a website that has prominent visibility in its niche when people search for solutions.
+And while many “old school” companies are open to the concept of digital marketing, many smaller companies still struggle to grasp the benefits of a website that has prominent visibility in its niche when people search for solutions to their problems.

 SEO (Search Engine Optimization) is a key component of modern digital marketing.
-Thanks to search engines like Google, proper SEO will put your product or service smack dab in the searcher’s face at the precise moment they are looking for what you have to sell.
+Thanks to search engines like Google, Bing and now even LLMs like ChatGPT search, proper SEO will put your product or service smack dab in the searcher’s face at the precise moment they are looking for what you have to sell.

-But let’s clear up a few misconceptions about SEO, and simplify a few nuances.
-We’ll highlight different types of SEO, their benefits and limitations, and why SEO is a sound investment that yields business equity and long-term results.
+Today I’ll clear up a few misconceptions about SEO, and simplify a few nuances.
+I’m going to highlight different types of SEO, their benefits and limitations, and why SEO is a sound investment that results in actual business equity (your website is part of your overall equity!) and long-term results.

 Why are some hesitant to invest in SEO?